 Healthy Schools & Wellbeing

-Five ways to wellbeing
+Five Ways to Wellbeing

-Today, why not go for a walk and connect with the world around you.
+- Today, why not go for a walk and connect with the world around you?

-- Today, why not give a compliment to someone in your house.
+- Today, why not give a compliment to someone in your house?
 Tell them something you think makes them special and unique.

 Activities to try at home:

-NOTE: Some videos may contain advertisements.
+Click on the links below to gain access to videos that promote children’s physical health and wellbeing.
+Please note that some videos may contain advertisements.
 In no way do we endorse or promote any of the products mentioned.

-Free Swimming for under 17s
+Free Swimming for Under 17s